SlithyMatt/multi-mandlebrot/hb63c09/README.md

 I did not run the test without video output.

-this code takes advantage of the speed tweeks avalible to the 6309 and uses the same maths in the ../6x09 directory that the CoCO uses.
+this code takes advantage of the speed tweeks avalible to the 6309 and uses the same maths in the ../6x09 directory that the Coco uses.